-- -b Forces black and white display. - -c Force color mode, please check the section Colors for more information. - -C arg Use to specify a different color set in the command line.
-The format of arg is documented in the Colors section. - -d Disables mouse support. - -f Displays the compiled-in search paths for Midnight Commander files. - At program end, the Midnight Commander will print the last working directory; this, along with the shell function below, will allow you to browse through your directories and automatically move to the last directory you were in (thanks to Torben Fjerdingstad for contributing this function and the code which implements this option).
+- -b Forces black and white display. - -c Force color mode, please check the section Colors for more information. - -C arg Used to specify a different color set in the command line.
+The format of arg is documented in the Colors section. - -d Disables mouse support. - -f Displays the compiled-in search paths for Midnight Commander files. - -l file Save the ftpfs dialog with the server in file. - At program end, the Midnight Commander will print the last working directory; this, along with the shell function below, will allow you to browse through your directories and automatically move to the last directory you were in (thanks to Torben Fjerdingstad and Sergey for contributing this function and the code which implements this option).